bslew/antabTr/readme.md

 # Use

-Use antabTr.py from virtual environment, i.e activate the environment:
+Use antabTr.py from virtual environment, i.e activate the environment unless you already have done so:

 ```
 cd antabTr
 . venv/bin/activate
 ```

+"(venv)" prompt will appear to indicate you are in the virtual environment.
-go to your logs directory and use the modified antabTr.py program instead of antabfs.py:
+Go to your logs directory and use the modified antabTr.py program instead of antabfs.py:

 ```
 antabTr.py ea065btr.log